 JO: And people probably wanted to buy, just not at those prices.

 FJ: Oh, yes.
 As much as I admire her as an artist, I will never work with her again.
 To me, that says “you’re not listening, and you don’t trust me.”
 If you can’t trust me, why would I want to work with you?
 My job is to make you shine, and I can’t make you shine if you don’t allow me to.

 JO: How do artists wise up?

 FJ: The [Clark Hulings] Fund is really a godsend to artists, but not enough of them know about it.
 I start sending them links to it, and tell them to see what CHF offers.
 There needs to be more of that.
 There needs to be more education for artists.
 Artists spend so much time in the creative process, and we’re glad for that, but spend so little time understanding the business of art.
 As a result, they limit their abilities to really be stars in the marketplace.

 JO: Have you seen any artists who have bloomed as business people?
 Who comes to mind?

-FJ: There’s one person who I’ve worked with a lot, and he is a savvy business guy and entrepreneur, Tom Holmes, he’s a fantastic sculptor.
-He understands his product, and we can talk on this level, as art as product.
+FJ: There’s one person who I’ve worked with a lot, and he is a savvy business guy and entrepreneur: Tom Holmes, he’s a fantastic sculptor.
+He understands his product, and we can talk on this level, on art as product.
 On the very base level for this kind of discussion, art is a product, and he understands what he sells and how to market it.
-As a result, I’ve worked with Tom, four or five times already.
+As a result, I’ve worked with Tom four or five times already.